• Skip to primary navigation

 “Small business owners especially understand how important it is to use their time wisely and ensure they have enough time to focus on value-add tasks that help them grow the business, engage customers, and drive sales,” Doug LaBahn, CMO at Cin7, said.
 “There are many tasks and operations that take up crucial employee time, but there are modern technologies out there that help simplify and streamline these processes.
 For example, integrations with third-party logistics providers can help reduce overhead costs, such as the burden of renting your own warehouse and hiring employees to staff it — especially important amid global labor and warehouse shortages plaguing the industry.
 Additionally, automation can minimize the number of mistakes made with manual processes, saving unnecessary costs that can eat away at a business’s bottom line.”

-Category: Retail News Tags: how to, June 2022 Issue, small business
+how to June 2022 Issue small business

 Sign Up for Buyer Updates